mayuranalyst/clearpay-analysis/README.md

 # clearpay-analysis

-This is an analysis done by me on Mens and Womens "Active wear" category and "Shoes" Category from Clearpay's official website¶
+This is an analysis done by me on Mens and Womens "Active wear" category and "Shoes" Category from Clearpay's official website

-Imp Note: Since I dont have sales/costs data, I have used a dummy point system.
+**Imp Note: Since I dont have sales/costs data, I have used a dummy point system.
 These do not reflect actual product prices, but just simulate the analysis if I had Sale/cost price data.
-Just the brand names are real from clearpay's website.
+Just the brand names are real from clearpay's website (links are given below)**

 **Results Of Analysis (Active wear Category):**
 1. Women's Active wear Category has total 284 brands